oktadev/okta-blog/_source/_posts/2022-08-24-state-of-project-loom.md

 ## State of Project Loom

-The project started in 2017 and has undergone many changes and proposals.
-Virtual threads were initially called fibers, but later on, it was renamed to avoid confusion.
+The Loom project started in 2017 and has undergone many changes and proposals.
+Virtual threads were initially called fibers, but later on, they were renamed to avoid confusion.
 Today with Java 19 getting closer to release, the project has delivered two features discussed above.
 One as a preview and another as an incubator.
 Hence the path to stabilization of the features should be more precise.

 ## What does this mean to average Java developers?

-When these features are production ready, it should not affect average Java developers much, as most java developers might be using libraries for most of the concurrency use cases.
+When these features are production ready, it should not affect average Java developers much, as most Java developers might be using libraries for most of the concurrency use cases.
 But it can be a big deal in those rare scenarios where you are doing a lot of multi-threading or parallel programming without using libraries.
 Virtual threads will increase performance and scalability in most cases, and structured concurrency can help simplify the codebase and make it less fragile and maintainable.

 ## What does this mean to Java library developers?